Cheese, onion and asparagus frittata

 - Heat oil in a medium non-stick frying pan over low heat.
 Add onion and cook, stirring occasionally, for 10–15 minutes or until onion is very soft.

 - Place eggs and sour cream in a jug.
 Season with salt and freshly ground black pepper and beat with a fork until combined.
 Place half the asparagus in the base of prepared tin.
 Top with half the onion and repeat with remaining asparagus and onion.
 Pour over the egg mixture and sprinkle with cheese.

 - Bake for 40–45 minutes or until golden and set.
 Stand frittata in the tin for 10 minutes before cutting into wedges.
 Serve sprinkled with sunflower seeds and chives.

-- Serving suggestion: Serve with a 0 ProPoints value salad of tomato, cucumber and rocket leaves, plus sourdough bread.
-Add 3 ProPoints values per serve for a 35g slice of bread.
+- SERVING SUGGESTION: salad of tomato, cucumber and rocket leaves, plus sourdough bread.

 You can access thousands of recipes by subscribing to WeightWatchers.com.au